CenaAlex/User-Management-Final-System/DEPLOYMENT.md

    - Connect your GitHub repository
    - Use the following settings:
      - **Name**: user-management-frontend
+     - **Root Directory**: Frontend
-     - **Build Command**: `cd Frontend && npm install && npm run build`
+     - **Build Command**: `npm install && npm run build`
-     - **Publish Directory**: `Frontend/dist/user-management-system`
+     - **Publish Directory**: `dist/user-management-system`
-     - **Plan**: Choose the appropriate plan (Free tier works for testing)

-2. **Set Environment Variables (if needed)**
-   - In your Render dashboard, go to your static site
-   - Click on "Environment" tab
-   - Add any necessary environment variables
+     - **Plan**: Free

-3. **Deploy the Static Site**
+2. **Deploy the Static Site**
-   - Click on "Manual Deploy" and select "Deploy latest commit"
+   - Click on "Create Static Site"
    - Wait for the deployment to complete

-4. **Verify the Frontend Deployment**
+3. **Verify the Frontend Deployment**
    - Once deployed, click on the URL provided by Render
    - You should see your User Management System frontend
    - Test the login and other features

-## Alternative: Using render.yaml for Deployment
+## Important Notes for Free Tier

-If you prefer to use the `render.yaml` file for deployment:

-1. **Create a Blueprint on Render**
-   - Log in to your Render account
-   - Click on "New +" and select "Blueprint"
-   - Connect your GitHub repository
-   - Render will automatically detect the `render.yaml` file and create the services

-2. **Verify the Deployments**
-   - Once deployed, check both the backend and frontend URLs
-   - Test the application functionality
+1. **Backend Service Spin-down**:
+   - On the free tier, your backend service will spin down after 15 minutes of inactivity
+   - The first request after inactivity will take some time as the service spins up
+   - This is normal behavior for free tier services

+2. **Database Connection**:
+   - Your MySQL database is already configured in the config.json file
+   - Make sure your MySQL server allows connections from Render's IP addresses

+3. **CORS Configuration**:
+   - The backend is configured to accept requests from the frontend domain
+   - You may need to update the allowed origins in server.js if your frontend URL is different

 ## Troubleshooting